 - Lighter colors will need more coats to cover the terracotta.

 - For thin stripes, use a paintbrush to fill in between your rubber bands.
 The foam brush works really well for large surfaces because it helps to minimize brush strokes.

 - When you’re using the painter’s tape or the rubber bands, remove them while the paint is still wet.
 If they dry, they can pull tiny pieces of paint off with them.
 Instead of trying to slide the rubber bands off, cut them off with scissors instead.

 05 of 06

 It shouldn’t take too long!
 Craft paint dries really fast.
 To layer colors, let the coats dry in between and then paint over them.
 It’s better to layer dark colors over light colors instead of the reverse.Continue to 6 of 6 below.

 Add in Your Plants

-There’s two ways you can do this.
+There are two ways you can do this.
 One, you can put the plants directly inside the pots.
 In this case, you might want to consider sealing the inside with something waterproof.
-Otherwise the Terracotta will absorb some of the moisture.
+Otherwise, the Terracotta will absorb some of the moisture.
 You’ll also want to purchase the accompanying tray to place underneath each pot to catch extra water.

 The second option is to leave plants in their little plastic containers they come in and then slip them inside the planters.
 Then when you go to water, you can pull them out and give them a good soak in the sink instead of playing the will-these-overflow game.